What Is A Memorandum Of Sale?

 What is a memorandum of sale and what should it contain?

 A memorandum of sale is a document recording the prospective buyer’s interest in purchasing the property and the seller’s terms of the sale.
 It relates to the ‘sale agreed’ step when purchasing a property.
 While it’s not a legally binding contract, it acts as written confirmation that a price has been agreed and declares the intention of both parties to complete the sale.
 The document will include any special conditions or remarks that deviate from the standard conditions of sale, including planning restrictions and specified rights concerning the land.
-The memorandum of sale should contain:
+The memorandum of sale, or sales memo, should contain:

 - Names and contact details of both the property seller and buyer